dennisappiah/dennisappiah/README.md

 About me:

-- I currently work as a network / systems engineer.
+- I currently work as a network / systems engineer at a Port terminal
 - Interested in Linux (system and kernel), computer networks, systems programming, and distributed systems